-Strait Of Hormuz Becomes Playground For Iran And Pakistan War GamesCourtesy: NASA Strait of Hormuz 2
+Strait Of Hormuz Becomes Playground For Iran And Pakistan War GamesCourtesy: NASA

 The Strait of Hormuz will become a playground for military exercises being held jointly by Iran and Pakistan’s navies.
 The Pakistan military vessels docked in Iran on Saturday, in preparation for the drills.
 One-third of the world’s oil passes through the Strait of Hormuz and the U.S. heavily patrols the area to ensure the safe passage of cargo.

 The navies of Iran and Pakistan plan to hold joint military exercises in the eastern part of the Strait of Hormuz on Tuesday, Iran’s state news agency said on Sunday.

 Several Pakistani naval vessels, including a warship and a submarine, docked at the Iranian port of Bandar Abbas on Saturday, the IRNA news agency said, citing an Iranian Navy statement.

 “The most important activity of the Pakistani fleet during its stay in Bandar Abbas is to launch joint maneuvers with selected units of Iran’s Navy in eastern waters of the Hormuz Strait,” Iranian Rear Admiral Shahram Irani told IRNA.

 Iran’s state news agency said the joint naval exercises were aimed at promoting military cooperation between Tehran and Islamabad but gave no details of the plans.